akash8190/maleria-disease-prediction-using-transfer-learning/README.md

 Transfer learning is a research problem in machine learning that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.
 For example, knowledge gained while learning to recognize cars could apply when trying to recognize trucks.

 ## dataset
-dataset is picked from kaggle
+dataset is picked from kaggle.

 ## technology used
 1)python